stephensonb/stdflib/README.md

 }
 ```

-- Sample code to write out a list of records (note: no error checking is done to determine if the sequence of records is valid, however, the format of each record written is written to adhere to the STDF V4 specification).
+- Sample code to write out a list of records

+  _**Note:** no error checking is done to determine if the sequence of records is valid, however, the format of each record written is written to adhere to the STDF V4 specification._

 ```csharp
 public void WriteFile(string path, IEnumerable<ISTDFRecord> records)